Intangible-pg18/Cpp-Deep-Dive/README.md

 Buffer-: A region of storage used to hold data.
 IO facilities often store input (or output) in a buffer and read or write the buffer independently from actions in the program.
 Using a buffer allows the operating system to combine several output operations from our program into a single system-level write.
 Output buffers can be explicitly flushed to force the buffer to be written.
 By default, reading cin flushes cout; cout is also flushed when the program ends normally.
 By default, All output buffers are flushed as part of the return from main.

 ---
+Note-: cout is an object of ostream class and cin is an object istream class.

+---
 Manipulator-: Object, such as std::endl, that when read or written “manipulates” the stream itself.
 Clearing output buffer-:
 * endl-: It is a manipulator.
 Writing endl has the effect of ending the current line and flushing the buffer associated with that device.
 Flushing the buffer ensures that all the output